 Credit is non-refundable (i.e. cannot exceed the Maine income tax amount) unless the degree is in a STEM field – Science, Technology, Engineering or Mathematics.

-Unused credits can be carried forward for up to 10 years.
+Unused portions of the non-refundable credit (for non-STEM degrees) may be carried forward for up to 10 years.

 Payments made by a qualifying graduate directly to the lender for education loans that were certified by an accredited Maine college, community college, or university.